Marijuana Suspension Alternative Program

 Because of the legalization in some states and normalization in our media, many adolescents and teens believe there’s no harm in using marijuana products.
 Teens need to be educated about the dangers of today’s high-THC marijuana on adolescent brain development, mental illness, and suicide.

 This isn’t just any ol’ boring training!
 This highly-engaging course uses a colorful, superhero theme with gamification, simulations, music, interactive quizzes, gameshows, hand-drawn whiteboard videos, and peer-to-peer testimonials.
-The course is built on an innovative, mobile Learning Management System (LMS) and can be taken from any device.
-It’s used as a suspension alternative option, education requirement for students receiving an MIP at school, and juvenile drug courts for those with marijuana driving infractions and possession charges, as well as school health classes.
+The course is built on an innovative, interactive platform can be taken from any device.

 * A self-paced, research-based, evidence-informed, direct-to-teen curriculum